awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 ### Synchronous **Run Lambda** action failures<a name="synchronous-failures"></a>

-If Amazon WorkMail is unable to invoke your Lambda function due to an error, invalid response, or Lambda timeout, Amazon WorkMail retries the invocation with exponential backoff until the **Rule timeout** period completes\.
+If Amazon WorkMail can't invoke your Lambda function due to an error, invalid response, or Lambda timeout, Amazon WorkMail retries the invocation with exponential backoff that decreases the processing rate until the **Rule timeout** period completes\.
 Then, the **Fallback action** is applied to all recipients of the email message\.
 For more information, see [Configuring synchronous **Run Lambda** rules](#synchronous-rules)\.

 ## Example synchronous **Run Lambda** responses<a name="synchronous-responses"></a>